giannan-mods/giannan-trek/README.md

 ## Features

-1. Tougher enemies: All of their stats have been increased by 50%.
+1. Tougher enemies: All enemy stats have been increased by 50%.
 This is a work in progress, and might change in the future for better balance.
+For now, I believe it makes for a much more challenging gameplay, while not being downright impossible.

 2. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
 It includes different ways of starting a new game, focused on role-playing.
 As of now there are three options.